locallyoptimistic/LocallyOptimistic/content/post/data-platform.md

 Many intelligent products have a very simple and similar structure at their core (at least, for the "intelligent" component).
 All of these applications want to extract data from a source, apply some model to the data to get predictions, and then store those predictions somewhere.
 (Some applications may also include a model-refitting component as well)

 This process can be naturally abstracted and fits well within the data-warehouse-as-platform model.
 Rather than your Data Scientists attempting to write and manage their own one-off applications for each of the intelligent applications, your Engineers can build an abstract "intelligent jobs" platform.
-This platform extracts data from the warehouse, applies some arbitrary model, and then writes results back into the warehouse (which can then be used by any other application).
+The platform extracts data from the warehouse, applies some arbitrary model, and then writes results back into the warehouse (which can then be used by any other application).

 In this way you maximize the time your data scientists spend building high-quality models and minimize the time they spend trying to corral AWS configurations.